PrimarySite/stylelint-config-primarysite/README.md

        "extends": "stylelint-config-primarysite"
     }

-Note: This package expects that postcss-cssnext is being used.
-If it's not, the `selector-pseudo-class-blacklist` rule should be overridden with `null`.
+*Note*: This package expects that postcss-cssnext is being used.
+If it's not, the following rules should be used in your config to override this package:

+  'at-rule-blacklist': 'import',
+  'selector-pseudo-class-blacklist': null